Table of Contents

 Principle of Electron Spin Resonance (ESR)

-The g = g-factor is a measurement in units less of the intrinsic magnetic force of the electron. the value for a free electron would be 2.0023.
+- g represents the g-factor, which is a dimensionless measurement of the intrinsic magnetic moment of the electron.
+For a free electron, the value of g is approximately 2.0023.

 Working of Electron Spin Resonance (ESR)